dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     .. _dcmInvokeImageDisplayStudyURL:

     dcmInvokeImageDisplayStudyURL_"
     "Copy Move Update Policy",string,"Specifies update policy for attributes of the destination Study on Copy/Move of Instances from another Study.
 If absent, the attributes will not be updated.
 Overwrites value specified on Device level.
-Enumerated values: SUPPLEMENT, OVERWRITE, MERGED or REPLACE","
+Enumerated values: SUPPLEMENT, MERGE, OVERWRITE or REPLACE","
     .. _dcmCopyMoveUpdatePolicy:

     dcmCopyMoveUpdatePolicy_"
+    "Link MWL Entry Update Policy",string,"SSpecifies update policy for Study attributes on Link of Instances of another Study with a MWL Entry referring an existing Study.
+Overwrites value specified on Device level.
+Enumerated values: SUPPLEMENT, MERGE, OVERWRITE or REPLACE","
+    .. _dcmLinkMWLEntryUpdatePolicy:

+    dcmLinkMWLEntryUpdatePolicy_"
     "HL7 Procedure Status Update Sending Application",string,"Application|Facility name of Sending Application for HL7 Procedure Status Update.
 Overwrites value specified on Device level.","
     .. _hl7PSUSendingApplication: